xyproto/ollamaclient/README.md

 # ollamaclient

-This is a Go package for using Ollama.
+A Go package for using Ollama and large language models (LLMs).

-The default model is `nous-hermes:7b-llama2-q2_K`.

 ### Example use